 Explore the possibilities...

-NCPL Moves Into Phase 4.5 of COVID-19 Response
+NCPL Remains in Phase 4.5 of COVID-19 Response

-The Newton County Public Library moved into Phase 4.5 of its phased reopening plan on July 6th.
+The Newton County Public Library will remain on Phase 4.5 of its phased reopening plan.
 Lake Village, Morocco and Roselawn Libraries will be open regular hours.

 “Our step-by-step reopening plan is designed to ensure the health and safety of our staff and our patrons.
 I know we will all be relieved when we are able to assume full, normal operations, but we are grateful for patrons’ patience as we phase in our services.”